 - Fluorescein Angiography – Experts will insert dilation eye drops into the eyes.
 Then they will inject a specialized fluorescent dye into the bloodstream.
 It will flow to the eyes and the eye doctor will track and take photos of its transition.

 - Optical Coherence Tomography (OCT) – The other term for this is “optical ultrasound.”
 It uses non-invasive equipment to come up with a three-dimensional image of the retina.

 Macular Degeneration Treatment: Modern Day Technology

 - Choroidal Neovascularization Laser Treatment – The laser beams destroy the abnormal blood vessels.

 - Photodynamic Therapy (PDT) – It uses photosensitizer (light-activated drug) and specialized laser machine.
 It targets the damaged blood vessels.

 Macular Degeneration Treatment: Homeopathic Approach

 There are natural treatment options available for those looking for alternatives or supplements.

 Here, we have a testimony from a patient from Wisconsin.
 We’ll call her CF. Doctors diagnosed her with macular degeneration at 65.
 They discovered a “macular pucker” in her left eye.
 Her ophthalmologist told her there was nothing they could do.
 It was a deteriorating condition, but she did not lose hope.
 She sought the help of Dr. Edward Kondrot.
 He is a homeopathic ophthalmologist at Healing the Eye and Wellness center located in Dade City, Florida.

 Before seeing Dr. Kondrot, she had 30 microns of eye tissue that were pulling away from her macula.
 This increased to 45 after a year.
 After seeing Dr. Kondrot for seven months, her ophthalmologist reexamined her.
 Her results show healthy blood vessels and an almost flat macular pucker.
 She also reported 20/20 vision.
 She could not believe it, so she went to another ophthalmologist.
 The findings were the same.

 Macular Degeneration Treatments Related Questions | Q&A

 Question: I have a retinal pucker.
 What can I do for my condition?

 One can start by reading Dr. Kondrot’s book, 10 Essentials to Save Your Sight.
 Follow the steps mentioned in the book.

-Question: After surgery, which helped, I still have swelling in the nucleus of my eye.
+Question: After surgery, which helped, I still have swelling in the retina of my eye.
 Is there a natural way to help?